andrewsantarin/Simple-Recursive-React-Components-in-TypeScript/README.md

 The names of the components could be anything you want, as long as by the end of the day, your component tree structure adheres to [the Architecture diagram](https://medium.com/the-guild/recursive-react-tree-component-implementation-made-easy-466dfce1a008#b5ba).

-The tree in this example resembles the following:
+The tree in this example resembles the following (running example uses [this JSON file](./src/Root.Tree.json)):

 ```json
 [